aalexlu/content/Phonology/28 Harmonies.md

+### Terms

+**harmony:** a long-distance phonological process involving assimilation

+**trigger:** any segment whose underlying representation contains the harmonizing feature; originating point of the harmonizing feature

+**target:** any segment to which the harmonizing feature spreads; *could* potentialy host the relevant feature

+**opaque (blocking) segment:** stops the spreading of the feature and thus stops the harmony process

+**transparent segment:** neither targets nor blockers of harmony

+**directionality:** depends on if the harmony process spreads L→R or R→L from the trigger

+**domain:** harmony process will apply from a trigger until it reaches a domain edge

 # Vowel Harmony

 the phenomenon whereby vowels in different syllables are required to agree with respect to one or more distinctive features